Technology Fundamentals and False Bubble Detection: Evidence from Dot-Com and AI Episodes: Theoretical Framework

 \subsection{Dynamics of the Fundamental Process}

-With the fundamental price characterized in levels by Proposition~\ref{prop:fundamental} and with the microfoundation of Section~\ref{subsec:microfoundation} ensuring that $\mathcal{T}_t$ is spanned to first order by the observable state, we now turn to the \emph{dynamic} implications of the technology component.
+With the fundamental price characterized in levels by Proposition~\ref{prop:fundamental} and with the microfoundation of Section~\ref{subsec:microfoundation} motivating observable technology states, we now turn to the \emph{dynamic} implications of the technology component.
 The central question is how the hump-shaped path of $\delta_t$ translates into the time series of $f_t$---specifically, what drift and what curvature the fundamental process inherits from the adoption--maturation cycle.
 The following lemma records a simple recursion for $\mathcal{T}_t$ that proves repeatedly useful in the sequel, and the subsequent proposition uses it to express the conditional drift of $f_t$ as an affine function of the current technology shock $\delta_t$ and the lagged present value $\mathcal{T}_{t-1}$.
 This representation drives the local explosiveness result of Section~\ref{subsec:explosive}: it makes transparent how a bounded, deterministic hump in $\delta_t$ can induce a super-unit-root pattern in $f_t$ over a finite window.

 \begin{lemma}[Recursion of $\Tt$] $\Tt = \rho^{-1}\, \Ttm - \rho^{-1}\, \delta_t$. \end{lemma}

 \begin{proposition}[Fundamental Dynamics] The fundamental price satisfies $f_t = f_{t-1} + \mu_t + \varepsilon_t$, where